andreacremese/JavaTestingPen/src/main/java/collections/README.md

 From the pluralsight course From Collections to Streams in Java 8 Using Lambda Expressions

+## some of the Java 8 specific interface stuff we have seen - maybe for a blog post entry:

+* **Lambda expressions** (they do what it says on the tin, they are similar in c#)
+* **Static method** on interfaces they belong only to the interface class.
+This seems to be basically a work around on the fact that static classes do not exist in Java, so interfaces step in to do the trick. `Interface.someStaticMethod()`
+* **Default methods** when adding a contract to an interface you can specify a default implementation to it.
+THis seems **severely** counterintuitive to me, as the point of an interface is NOT to include any implementation, only, well, interface...
+I guess they needed it in order to make the old interface to work as functional interfaces?
+* **Method reference syntax** `Person :: getName` (this is a shorthand expression for a lambda expression that ecexutes just one method it is the same as `p -> p.getName()`.
+Obviously, it works only on single line methods)
+ * **functional interface** this is the parent of a lambda function.
+A functional interface is an interface with ONLY ONE METHOD.
+Meaning, I don have to specify which is the method I am implementing, as there is only one!
+The implementation of `MyPredicate` could be an interesting one.

 ## Anonymous class VS inner class
 The idea is to have an in line definition for a class, rather than declaring it in another file / namespace.